 When using news pieces, it’s important to take note of how the information is presented.
 Take the opportunity to evaluate the coverage with your students.
 For example: your class reads an article about a woman who was arrested for selling drugs out of the home she shares with her husband and children.
 Are there any insinuations — however unintentional — that the reporter seems to make about the woman’s character?
 Does the writer simply report the story, or do certain observations reveal any kind of bias?
 If so, what does your class make of this?
 Do they feel that she is inherently “bad” because of the situation she put her family in, or do they feel a sense of empathy for her struggle to make ends meet?
 Let everyone speak their mind and welcome all opinions, but be sure to stress one important point: drug abuse does not in itself make someone a terrible person.

 It’s important to cover the humanity aspect of drug addiction for several reasons.
-First, you never know what a child may be dealing with at home; there could easily be a parent or other family member who struggles with an addiction, and implying that their disease makes them “bad” can create all kinds of problems for the child.
+First, you never know what a child may be dealing with at home; there could easily be a parent or other family member who struggles with an addiction and implying that their disease makes them “bad” can create all kinds of problems for the child.
 Second, you don’t want to send the message that if your students ever do try drugs, they’re automatically bad.
-Some people use substances as a way to cope with their underlying mental health issue, while others may be pressured into experimenting and end up succumbing to an overwhelming physical dependency.
+Some people use substances as a way to cope with their underlying mental health issues, while others may be pressured into experimenting and end up succumbing to an overwhelming physical dependency.
 Make the distinction, though, that a substance use disorder certainly doesn’t excuse breaking the law or any other negative behaviors, but it can make a slippery slope even more dangerous.

 Perhaps one of the most important pieces of news to introduce to your class is the prevalence in their immediate environment: your school.
-Some schools conduct blind surveys to establish where students stand with drug use and abuse, and to evaluate a need for more or different prevention methods.
+Some schools conduct blind surveys to establish where students stand with drug use and abuse and to evaluate a need for more or different prevention methods.
 If your school hasn’t conducted this kind of survey within the last few years, talk to your administration about it.
-Students tend to assume that everyone is drinking or using drugs, but in reality the number of youth drug abusers tends to be less than the majority of students.
+Students tend to assume that everyone is drinking or using drugs, but in reality, the number of youth drug abusers tends to be less than the majority of students.
 Eliminating the idea that “everyone does it” is crucial because in fact, most people don’t.
 This can make a major impact when it comes to peer pressure.

 Bringing in experts to speak to your students is another great way to round out your drug education and prevention programs.
 Try to think outside the box: reach out to your local police department’s narcotics division or a nearby addiction treatment facility.
-Getting a unique perspective is not only potentially more powerful, it can create a more meaningful and long-lasting impression.
+Getting a unique perspective is not only potentially more powerful, but it can also create a more meaningful and long-lasting impression.

 If you do opt to bring in a member of law enforcement, talk to him or her about the kinds of topics you’d like them to cover.
 It’s important for students to learn things like the street names of dangerous drugs and how to identify them, but go deeper.
 Ask the officer to share a story about a particularly memorable drug bust, for instance: was there a crack house they’ll never forget?
 An addict who ended up asking for the officer’s help in finding a rehabilitation center?
 Again, avoid using scare tactics, but take advantage of having someone with first-hand experience into the gritty world of addiction.
-Teenagers often get the idea that drug abuse is somehow glamorous, and are appalled to see what a difference reality is compared to what they see on television or hear in popular music.
+Teenagers often get the idea that drug abuse is somehow glamorous, and are appalled to see what a different reality is compared to what they see on television or hear in popular music.

 If you find that a nearby college or university is conducting addiction research or has an addiction expert on staff, reach out about having someone come to your class as a guest speaker.
 Those who study substance abuse closely will not only have a great appreciation for youth prevention and likely be eager to help, but they may also have fine-tuned techniques for making the information more accessible to kids and teens.
 See if they’re open to giving a presentation, then holding a Q&A for further understanding.